weiland/nix-config/README.md

 ### Messages

+- Edit -> Substitutions -> uncheck _Emoji Substitutions_
+- Start new messages from certain email (same goes for FaceTime)

-Receive text messages on this mac device.
+To receive text messages on this mac device.
 On the iPhone:

 - Settings -> Messages -> Text Message Forwarding -> _Enable_ this Mac
-- Edit -> Substitutions -> uncheck _Emoji Substitutions_
-- Start new messages from certain email (same goes for FaceTime)

 ### Spotify